 4. Communicate regularly throughout

-How: Make sure you have a plan in place on how frequently you’re going to communicate with employees.
+How: Make sure you have a plan in place around how frequently you’re going to communicate with employees.
 Will you send messages weekly?
 Daily?
 Who can people go to if they need questions answering regarding changes?
 Where will you send your messages, and are employees aware of where they need to go for updates?
 These are all important things to consider.

 5. Celebrate achievements